Small plasma table design

 Re: Small plasma table design

-yngndrw wrote: Fri Jun 21, 2024 9:32 pm I was hoping for some feedback on a plasma table design which I'm working on.
+Your design sort of reminds me of my first (and only) attempt at designing and building a small diy cnc plasma/engraving table.yngndrw wrote: ↑Fri Jun 21, 2024 9:32 pm I was hoping for some feedback on a plasma table design which I'm working on.

 Being in the UK, we don't have the same range of plasma tables available over here.
 I could import, but then I'd be hit by some rather expensive shipping and import duty costs.